kurone-kito/launchpad-icons/nodePackages/react/README.md

-# 🚀 LaunchPad Icons for React
+# 🚀 VRC Icons for React

 ## Usage